Modulus of continuity for spectral measures of suspension flows over Salem type substitutions: Background

 \subsection{Polynomial approximation of functions}

-One of the main technical tools we use is a family of trigonometric polynomials (Selberg's polynomials) which approximate the indicator function $\chi_{_J}$ of an interval $J\subset [0,1]$.
-A detailed reference is found in \cite{montgomery1994ten}.
-In order to introduce it, we define also several other families, starting with the well-known Fejer's kernel. \begin{definition} The \textit{Fejer's kernel of degree $N-1$} is defined by
+One of the main technical tools we use is a family of trigonometric polynomials (Selberg polynomials) which approximate the indicator function $\mathds{1}_{_J}$ of an interval $J\subset [0,1]$.
+A detailed reference is found in \cite{montgomery1994ten}, Chapter 1.
+In order to introduce this family, we recall the definition of several other families, starting with the well-known Fejer kernel. \begin{definition} The \textit{Fejer kernel of degree $N-1$} is defined by